mun-tonsi/debian-vagrant-osticket/README.md

 ## Running

-The usual vagrant commands will manage vagrant:
+The usual Vagrant commands will manage Vagrant:

 `vagrant up`, to create a new VM, install the base box, and run the ansible script to provision it.